-Business owners understand that marketing their products and services is vitally important to staying afloat.
-However, for some, it’s all too easy to become complacent about marketing efforts as they find themselves continually caught up in day-to-day operational challenges.
+Business owners understand that marketing their products and services is vital to staying afloat.
+However, it’s all too easy for some to become complacent about marketing efforts as they find themselves continually caught up in day-to-day operational challenges.
 In this post, we will outline some key points business owners should consider if they want to maintain a competitive web presence.

 Your Website is Not Your Brand